ibuckshot5/SE_TO_KOPERNICUS/README.md

 A very flexible code converter, also very WIP.

 THE CODE WILL NOT BE CODE READY.
-YOU WILL PROBABLY NEED TO MAKE SOME MINOR EDITS
+YOU WILL PROBABLY NEED TO MAKE SOME "MINOR" EDITS

-At the moment can only convert desert planets, because I'm lazy.
+At the moment it can not convert stars, because I'm lazy.